-- Helps the child to learn new vocabulary and concepts. - Presents an opportunity to develop a love for books. - Reinforces language skills. - Prepares students for the next school year. - Provides an opportunity for one to share stories with family and friends.
+- Helps the child to learn new vocabulary and concepts - Presents an opportunity to develop a love for books - Reinforces language skills - Prepares students for the next school year - Provides an opportunity for one to share stories with family and friends

 You are required to read at least two books this summer.
 Summer reading credit will be part of the first quarter ELA grade.

-Complete the Book Assignment for each book and return it to the school the week of Sept 9, 2020.
+Complete the Book Assignment for each book and return it the first week of school.